DavidLanders95/NeuralMagFork/docs/nodal_fd.rst

         return (0.125*dx[0]*dx[1]*dx[2]*rho[...]*(u[:-1,:-1,:-1] + u[:-1,:-1,1:] + u[:-1,1:,:-1] + u[:-1,1:,1:] + u[1:,:-1,:-1] + u[1:,:-1,1:] + u[1:,1:,:-1] + u[1:,1:,1:])).sum()

-that can be reasily used.
+that can be readily used.
 The generated code takes the following PyTorch tensor objects as an input:

 dx
-  1D tensor that contains the simulation cell size in the principal directions
+  1D tensor that contains the simulation cell sizes in the principal directions

 rho
   3D tensor that describes the geomtry of the integration volume in terms of a density field defined on the simulation cells